Ciipher: 2021: Debut with I Like You and Blind

 On December 12, 2020, Rain announced Ciipher would debut with their first extended play I Like You on March 15, 2021.

 On September 28, 2021, Ciipher released their second extended play Blind.

-2022–present: The Code and Boys Planet
+2022–present: The Code, Boys Planet and Fantasy Boys, Evnne and lineup changes

 On May 11, 2022, Ciipher released their third extended play The Code.

-Keita and Tag are contestants on Boys Planet.
-Tag left before the show began.
+Keita and Tag participated in Mnet's reality competition show Boys Planet. and on February 20, 2023, Hyunbin became a contestant on Fantasy Boys.

+On August 3, it was revealed that Keita will debut as a member of the project boy group Evnne and on August 9, it was announced that members Tan, Tag, Dohwan and Won had left the group.
+On October 5, Tag was revealed to soon debut as a member of boy group One Pact.
+On October 10, Armada Ent announced the group's pre-debut tour entitled "2023 One Pact Fan on Tour 'The Pact'" in Japan and Thailand in November 2023.
+Both Evnne and One Pact were formed with members who were former Boys Planet contestants.

 Members

 Adapted from their Naver profile and website profile.